tenzinl4ma/FakeMeat-Website/README.md

 **Topic:** [👉 Press here to view the site](https://tenzinl4ma.github.io/FakeMeat-Website/)

-## Education is free, so here is the license
+## Education is free, so can clone and edit by anyone

 MIT License